 Job seekers can improve the probability of landing a job through their use of technology.
 Employers expect job seekers to intelligently use current technology as a demonstration of technical savvy and also as a demonstration of appropriate technical skills for today’s workplace.
 Not leveraging these technologies makes a job seeker look out-of-date, lazy, or both.

 Be sure potential employers find good information about you when they do their research!
-This is where LinkedIn can be your best friend.
-Employers hire “sourcers” to search the Internet for qualified candidates, so create a robust LinkedIn Profile to ensure that a sourcer’s Google search on terms like your job title or key skills finds you.
-(Google loves LinkedIn Profiles!)
+This is where LinkedIn and Google Plus can be your best friends.
+Employers hire “sourcers” to search the Internet for qualified candidates, so create robust LinkedIn and Google Plus Profiles to ensure that a sourcer’s Google search on terms like your job title or key skills finds you.

 Be careful of public online activity.
 Job seekers regularly lose out on opportunities because of damaging posts they have made in social media.
-And, job seekers without their own positive visibility are vulnerable to losing opportunities because they look out of date or because of mistaken online identity.
+And, job seekers without their own positive visibility (e.g. LinkedIn and Google Plus) are vulnerable to losing opportunities because they look out of date or because of mistaken online identity.

 - Research employers online.

 Research will make you a more effective candidate and will also hopefully keep you from wasting your time trying to land a job you would hate.
 What are their products or services?
 What is their latest news?
 Who are their officers?
+Are they doing well or in financial difficulty?
 Do you know any employees (or know anyone who knows a current employee)?
 Impress employers with how interested you are in them and their jobs by doing this research and including the results in your applications, resumes, and interviews.

 - Customize resumes to each opportunity.